If you currently work at a Tesco store, or worked there within the last 6 years, you may be eligible to join an ongoing equal pay claim.

 Up to 6 years

-If you answer yes to either of the following, you could have a NO-WIN, NO- FEE Tesco compensation claim.
+If you answer yes to either of the following, you may be eligible to join the Tesco equal pay claim on a no-win, no-fee basis.

 Answer a few quick questions to see if you could qualify to join the claim.
 It only takes a few minutes and helps confirm if you may be eligible.